18 Badass Female Athlete Activists Who Are Changing The World

 It takes a lot to be a professional athlete: time, commitment, serious dedication, willpower.

 For athletes who also are female, it can take even more grit to succeed in the male-dominated world of sports.
+And increasingly, these iconic women are flexing their strength off the the field to also address serious issues in society.

 Serious female athletes are still asked ridiculous questions about smiling, or their tennis outfits by reporters.
 In some sports, like US soccer, women are paid one-fourth of the salary that their male-competitors receive.
 And when women sports are shown in the media, their airtime is miniscule compared to men’s sports.